h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 The **CNN Xception ImageNet Architecture** is an extension of the Inception Architecture, where the Inception modules have been replaced with depthwise separable convolutions.
 As an overview, Xception takes the Inception hypothesis to an eXtreme where 1×1 convolutions capture cross-channel (or cross-feature map) correlations.
 Right after,  spatial correlations within each channel are captured via the regular 3×3 or 5×5 convolutions.
 Thus,  is approach is identical to replacing the Inception module with depthwise separable convolutions.
 To note, Xception slightly outperforms Inception v3 on the ImageNet dataset and outperforms it on a larger image classification dataset with 17,000 classes.
 With the above in mind, that is why we say that Xception is an extension of the Inception architecture, which replaces the standard Inception modules with depthwise separable convolutions.

 ![](assets/xception.png)

+The **CNN Xception ImageNet Architecture** is an extension of the Inception Architecture, where the Inception modules have been replaced with depthwise separable convolutions.
+As an overview, Xception takes the Inception hypothesis to an eXtreme where 1×1 convolutions capture cross-channel (or cross-feature map) correlations.
+Right after,  spatial correlations within each channel are captured via the regular 3×3 or 5×5 convolutions.
+Thus,  is approach is identical to replacing the Inception module with depthwise separable convolutions.
+To note, Xception slightly outperforms Inception v3 on the ImageNet dataset and outperforms it on a larger image classification dataset with 17,000 classes.
+With the above in mind, that is why we say that Xception is an extension of the Inception architecture, which replaces the standard Inception modules with depthwise separable convolutions.
+To learn more about other architecures please refer to the following article: [Illustrated: 10 CNN Architectures](https://towardsdatascience.com/illustrated-10-cnn-architectures-95d78ace614d#d27e).

+**Note**:

+- Multiple transformes can be activated at the same time to allow the selection of multiple options.
+In this case, embeddigns from the different architectures are concatenated together (in a single embedding).